GrapheneOS/hardened_malloc/README.md

 project and it doesn't make much sense to use much older releases with far less privacy and security hardening.

+# Testing

+The `preload.sh` script can be used for testing with dynamically linked executables using glibc or musl:

+    ./preload.sh krita --new-image RGBA,U8,500,500

+It can offer slightly better performance when integrated into the C standard library and there are other opportunities for similar hardening within C standard library and dynamic linker implementations.
+For example, a library region can be implemented to offer similar isolation for dynamic libraries as this allocator offers across different size classes.
+The intention is that this will be offered as part of hardened variants of the Bionic and musl C standard libraries.

 # Configuration

 Compile-time configuration is available in the `config.h` file for controlling